euwbah/musescore-microtonal-edo-plugin/README.md

   `x * log2(3/2)` represents how many steps of x-edo are there in a fifth\
   `round()` rounds it up/down to the nearest whole edostep.

-</details>
+  E.g's:

-The best fifth in 12 edo is 7 steps.
+  - The best fifth in 12 edo is 7 steps.
 Thus, the distance between F-C, C-G, G-D, etc.. is 7 steps of 12 edo.

-The best fifth in 22 edo is 13 steps.
+  - The best fifth in 22 edo is 13 steps.
 Thus, the distance between C-G, etc.. is 13 steps of 22 edo.

+</details>

 ### Tuning of regular pythagorean accidentals